NMDAR Symp

 Session 1: Molecular Mechanisms of neuropsychiatric disorders.

-Chair: Gisela Sugranyes (IDIBAPS, Barcelona)
+Chair: Gisela Sugranyes (IDIBAPS/CIBERSAM)

-10:20 - 11:00 Ines Khadimallah (Lausanne University Hospital)
+10:20 - 11:00 Ines Khadimallah (Lausanne University Hospital).
+NMDAR Co-Agonist Pathways in Treatment-Resistant First-Episode Psychosis

 11:00 - 11:30 Coffee break

 11:30 - 12:10 Gemma Modinos (Kings College, London).
+Role of excitation/inhibition imbalance in high-risk and early psychosis.

-12:10 - 12:50 Guillermo Horga (Columbia University, New York)
+12:10 - 12:50 Guillermo Horga (Columbia University, New York) Neuromelanin-sensitive MRI as a marker of dopaminergic dysfunction in psychotic disorders

 13:00 - 14:30 Lunch with Posters (CEK)